-To enable to Company to pursue its principal activities, it pursued an Initial Public Offering ("IPO") of its securities onto the London Stock Exchange through a Standard Listing to raise the necessary funds required for the execution of the business strategy.
+To enable the Company to pursue its principal activities, it pursued an Initial Public Offering ("IPO") of its securities onto the London Stock Exchange through a Standard Listing to raise the necessary funds required for the execution of the business strategy.
 The IPO was successfully completed during the year, and the Company's shares were admitted for trading on 21st December 2022.

-Following admission, the Company focused on its strategy of identifying acquisition opportunities within the healthcare sector.
+Following admission, the Company focused on its strategy of identifying acquisition opportunities.